hasithaa/bal.tips/content.en/docs/types/simple/int/index.md

 # Properties and Operations

-`int` values do not have a storage identity, so they cannot be modified once created.
-As a result, they can be assigned to a `readonly` variable like other numeric types, such as float and decimal.

-The `int` type part of the `anydata` and `json`.
-Also, it is an ordered type.

 The `int` type supports the following operations and many more language features.
 I will discuss these operations in detail in later posts.

 * Unary expressions               - `+ x`, `- x`, `~ x`